paulstuart/snmputil/README.md

   * Bulk polling of tabular data
   * Regexp filtering by name of resulting data
   * Auto generating OID name lookup and processing (if net-snmp-utils is installed)
+  * Auto conversion of INTEGER and BIT formats to their named types
   * Optional processing of counter data (deltas and differentials)